-WARNING: Turn off your Two-Way radio when you are in any area with a potentially explosive atmosphere, unless it is a radio type especially qualified for use in such areas (e.g. FM).
+WARNING: Turn off your Two-Way radio when you are in any area with a potentially explosive atmosphere, unless it is a radio type especially qualified for use in such areas (e.g. FM or Cenelec approved).
 Sparks in a potentially explosive atmosphere can cause an explosion or fire resulting in bodily injury or even death.